 All publications and promotional literature must be drawn up in German or must include a German translation.
 The Investment Management Company shall furthermore conduct all communication with its investors in German.
 The legal relationship between the investment management company and the investors and the pre-contractual relationship are based on German law.
-The registered seat of the management company is the non-exclusive place of jurisdiction for claims of the investor against the management company.
-Investors who are consumers (see the definition below) and reside in another EU country may also file suit before a competent court at their place of residence.
+The place of jurisdiction for disputes arising from the contractual relationship shall be the registered office of the Company.
+If the investor has no general place of jurisdiction in Germany, the non-exclusive place of jurisdiction shall be the registered office of the Company.
 The enforcement of judicial judgments is based on the German Code of Civil Procedure and, as applicable, the German Act on Enforced Auction and Receivership or the German Insolvency Statute.
 As the investment management company is subject to German law, domestic judgements do not need to be recognised before their enforcement.